 One of the reasons why many people don’t stick to their budget is because they can’t make their budget work for their needs.
 The truth is, we all make mistakes.
 And if you’re like me, you’ll probably make a few mistakes when planning your first budget.
 This is normal.

-In fact, I made so many money mistakes in my early 20s, which made me scared to create a budget again.
+In fact, I made so many budgeting failures in my early 20s, which made me scared to create a budget again.
 But once I learned that money is a tool, this gave me the confidence I needed to get back on track to improving my finances.

 Just a few years ago, I didn’t have a budget and my spending was all over the place…and now, I’ve learned how to make my money work for me and became a savings expert!